 But regardless of your side, let me ask you this: What’s in it for you?

-OK, if you’re a creator you’re obviously doing it to get attention and to make a quick buck from the back of all the other hungry for more content.
+OK, if you’re a creator you’re obviously doing it to get attention and to make a quick buck from the back of all the others hungry for more content.
 But if you’re a consumer, what do you gain from it all?

-Yep, it’s easy and fun to sit on your couch and watch short films and filtered photos of people doing stupid stuff, what they had for breakfast, the placed they’ve been.
+Yep, it’s easy and fun to sit on your couch and watch short films and filtered photos of people doing stupid stuff, what they had for breakfast, the place they’ve been.
 But do you really want to waste your life watching how someone else is living his life?